Transferring data to and from Gadi

 transfer method described below for large file transfers, as running jobs on the login node can overwhelm their scant resources.

-You can run all of the above copy commands in a tmux session which can be detached to the background allowing you to log out of Gadi and switch off your computer while the copy still runs in the background.
+persistent session which can be detached to run in the background.
+This allows you to log out and even switch off your computer while the command still runs within the detached session.
+You can reattach to the tmux

-For more info about tmux check here.
+For more information about tmux

 Transfer using sftp